 - Branding: The route has a consistent brand that identifies the stations and transit vehicles.

-The study will be conducted over an 18-month period, starting in February 2018 and should be completed in the summer of 2019.
+The study will be conducted over an 18-month period, starting in February 2018 and was completed in 2019.

 About the Regional BRT Feasibility Study